How to Select the Right Pool Check Valve

 Union/Non-Union

 However, with non-union connections, the pipe is fitted into the valve and glued together for a more permanent solution.
-Typically, this might be a problem if you want to remove the check valve to clean it; however, with non-union valves, you can often access them through the top so that they can be repaired easily.
+Typically, this might be a problem if you want to remove the check valve to clean it; however, with non-union valves, you can often access them through the top to be repaired quickly.

 Location